MicrosoftDocs/Microsoft-MPI/MPI/mpi-finalized-function.md

 dev_langs:
 - C++
 - C
-description: "Learn Microsoft MPI_Finalized Function: Discover syntax, parameters, and return values for Message Passing Interface.
-Maximize HPC efficiency."
+description: Learn about the MPI_Finalized function, its syntax, parameters, and return values.
+Ideal for users of HPC Pack 2012 MS-MPI Redistributable Package.
 ---

 # MPI\_Finalized function